JayWan/JayWan.github.io/_posts/2017-11-20-Structuring Machine Learning Projects.md

 - Good: Use those 200,000 web images plus 5,000 mobile images as training set with 2500 mobile images as dev set and another 2500 mobile images as test set.

+**Training-dev set**: Same distribution as training set, but not used for training, which can be used to determine whether we should focus on "**Avoidable Bias Problem**" or "**Variance Problem**" or "**Data Mismatch Problem**".

+We can use "**artificial data synthesis**" or "**data augmentation**" to generate more data than currently we have to train your algorithm, but be mindful of synthesizing only a tiny subset of the overall possible space, which can cause "overfitting" to the synthesis data.

+# Transfer Learning

+Transfer learning makes sense when:

+- Task A and B have the same input x.
+- You have a lot more data for Task A than Task B.
+- Low level features from A could be helpful for learning B.

+# End-to-End Deep Learning

+Instead of going through a pipeline, end-to-end deep learning bypass all the middle details and directly output the results, which requires a large amount of data.

+Concise as it is, sometimes it is better to use step-by-step pipeline method, which can make the problem more clear.

+Pros:
+- Let the data speak.
+- Less hand-designing of components needed.

+Cons:
+- May need large amount of data.
+- Excludes potentially useful hand-designed components.

+Sometimes the categories or so called steps are just a platonic form, which can somehow largely limit the possibilities of the output.(for the layering reduces your freedom of choice)